 (If you're not worrying about data loss, you can directly move on to Part 2

 This professional file recovery software offers MiniTool Power Data Recovery Bootable edition is designed to serve people who have trouble booting up Windows operating system.
-(Note: MiniTool Bootable Media Builder is only offered in the Deluxe and above versions.)
+(Note: MiniTool Bootable Media Builder is only offered in the Personal and above versions.)

 More importantly, this read-only tool offers wizard-like interfaces with simple operations, which can help users effectively recover lost data with no difficulty.
 Using it can help you easily and quickly retrieve as much data as possible when your computer runs into any problems.